Our Counseling Services

 Family Counseling and Couples Counseling for Alcohol and Drug Use Concerns:

-Sometimes the First Step is for the family to reach out.
-The family asking for help might be just the thing that gets the alcohol or drug abuser to change their ways.
+Sometimes the first step is for the family to reach out.
+The family asking for help might be just the thing that gets the alcohol or drug abuser to make positive changes.
 The person using alcohol or drugs might not be ready to quit.
 However, there is something the family can do to help.
 If you have reached your bottom, you might just be ready to help him or her to make changes.
 Contact First Step Services, LLC for more information on how to help an alcohol or drug user.

 F.A.C.E.
 (Family And Community Education):

-F.A.C.E. is a free substance abuse education program that meets each Monday evening at 6:00 PM at the Raleigh facility in Suite 214.
-It is a no fee program designed to assist those who have a substance user/abuser they are concerned about and do not know how to help.
+F.A.C.E. is a cost-free substance abuse education program that meets each Monday evening at 6:00 PM at the Raleigh facility in Suite 214.
+It is program designed to assist those who have a substance user/abuser they are concerned about and do not know how to help.
 No appointment is necessary.

 Dr. Joshua Dittmer is Medical Director for First Step Services, LLC.
 Dr. Dittmer is an active contributor to the field of Psychiatry.
-A graduate of Boston University, he is a board-certified physician who specialize in the diagnosis and treatment of mental disorders
+A graduate of Boston University, he is a board-certified physician who specialize in the diagnosis and treatment of mental disorders.
+Dr. Dittmer provides supervision to all our therapists and counselors to ensure each individual in our programs receive the highest quality clinical care.
+Dr. Dittmer can be seen at our Raleigh facility on Monday afternoons by appointment only.

 Mental Health Counseling:

-Mental health counselors are Licensed Clinical Social Workers and other Licensed Masters level counselors or higher.
-Therapists work very closely with the Dr. Lopez to provide the best mental health counseling possible.
+Mental health counselors are Licensed Clinical Social Workers and other Licensed Professional Counselors, Masters level counselors or higher.
+Therapists coordinate care very closely with Dr. Dittmer to provide the best mental health counseling possible.